 Maine Adult Education is an education, life and career pathways system that enables adults to be prepared for post-secondary education and/or employment.
 Providing courses in literacy and adult basic education, high school completion, Maine college transition, career preparation, workforce training, and enrichment, Maine Adult Education has over 70 programs located throughout the state.
+If applicable,

-If applicable, Adult Education partners assist adults in attaining a secondary school diploma if they meet the eligibility criteria for that service; and in the transition to postsecondary education and training, including through career pathways.
+Adult Education partners assist adults in attaining a secondary school diploma if they meet the eligibility criteria for that service; and in the transition to postsecondary education and training, including through career pathways.
 See section V-A for additional details about Adult Education programs in the Coastal Counties region.

-The MCCS office works to ensure students enrolled in and graduating from Maine's community colleges register for the Maine JobLink a system that provides students with information about employment and occupations in demand in Maine and nationally and that matches skilled workers and recent graduates to employers.
-SMCC and YCCC representatives participate in quarterly one-stop partners meetings as well as quarterly CCWB meeting to communicate about community college initiatives, goals, and challenges and likewise, communicate workforce system initiatives, goals and challenge to the Maine Community College System.
+The MCCS office works to ensure students enrolled in and graduating from Maine's community colleges register for the Maine JobLink, a system that provides students with information about employment and occupations in demand in Maine and nationally and that matches skilled workers and recent graduates to employers.
+SMCC and YCCC representatives participate in quarterly one-stop partners meetings as well as quarterly CCWB meeting to communicate about community college initiatives, goals, and challenges and likewise, communicate workforce system initiatives, goals, and challenge to the Maine Community College System.

-SMCC and YCCC representatives will collaborate with Adult Education partners and the Title 1B provider to identify, support and articulate Career Pathways for Maine's high-growth, high-wage sectors, that may include implementing articulation agreements between the MCCS and secondary and adult education, universities, and apprenticeship programs.
+SMCC and YCCC representatives will collaborate with Adult Education partners and the Title 1B provider to identify, support and articulate Career Pathways for Maine's high-growth, high-wage sectors, which may include implementing articulation agreements between the MCCS and secondary and adult education, universities, and apprenticeship programs.
 SMCC and YCCC will promote formal partnerships between WIOA workforce programs and Maine Quality Center initiatives that support workers and employers through mutually beneficial braided service approaches.
 SMCC and YCCC will collaborate to implement proactive models for addressing the skill needs of current and emerging industry sectors.

-As a strategy to further our work with education programs, the CCWB will convene the "Education and Career Pathways Committee" in order to deepen collaboration across education partners.
-The Education and Career Pathways Committee will lead efforts to develop and implement career pathways within the Local Area by aligning the employment, training, education, and supportive services that are needed by adults and youth, particularly individuals with barriers to employment.
-The Education and Career Pathways committee will include stakeholders from secondary and postsecondary partners, as well as representatives from the WIOA Title IB Service Provider, Vocational Rehabilitation, and employer partners.
-The first few meetings of the Education and Career Pathways Committee will focus on the coordination of basic skills and English language assessments in the Coastal Counties region.
+As a strategy to further our work with education programs, the One Stop Operator (OSO) will also work to deepen collaboration across education partners.
+The OSO will lead efforts to develop and implement career pathways within the Local Area by aligning the employment, training, education, and supportive services that are needed by adults and youth, particularly individuals with barriers to employment.